josephluck/internote/README.md

 # Environment variables

 There are multiple ways that environment variables are handled in Internote.
+There are no environment variables committed to source control.

 ## Non sensitive variables